 Lauren is a new entrant landworker in West Wales with her partner Phil working on setting up a market garden to provide ingredients for their fermented foods business Parc y Dderwen as part of a mixed small holding under the Welsh ‘One Planet Development’ planning policy.
 Lauren also works for the Ecological Land Co-operative and before taking on the role of LWA Membership Secretary in January 2019 she was the LWA Membership Database Coordinator for the past year.

-Farm Start Network Coordinator
+Farm Start Network and Mentoring Programme Coordinator

 After spending a couple of years farming in the UK and Canada, Steph works part time supporting small scale producers in and around Bristol with accessing land, skills and markets.
 She also writes about food and farming for a number of different websites and magazines, working to connect people with where their food comes from.
 As Farm Start Network Coordinator Steph is working to build a network of farms and organisations offering farm-start opportunities.